yapplabs/ember-radio-button/README.md

 This is an ember-cli addon for an Ember `radio-button` component.

-It allows a group of radio buttons with different `checkedWhen` values to bind to a single property called `value`.
-Clicking on the component will set `value` to the value of `checkedWhen`.
-The radio button will be in a checked state when `value === checkedValue`.
+It allows a group of radio buttons with different `value` values to bind to a single property called `groupValue`.
+Clicking on the component will set `groupValue` to the value of `value`.
+The radio button will be in a checked state when `groupValue === value`.

 The component also exposes a `changed` action that allows you to do something when clicking one of your radio buttons results in the value changing.
 This is useful